How Can You Keep Your Baby Healthy Through Weather Changes?

 - Add fresh yoghurt in menu in form of lassi, chanch etc. for toddlers.
 If they want ice-cream, it is better not to give daily

 - Lime water is must for hydrated body.
 Aam panna if your kid can drink it or bel sharbat, sattu drink are the best to keep heat at bay

 - Add juices of musambi, oranges, sugarcane, watermelons in their menu or can make popsicles from them

 - Colourful veggies are important to include in diet for energy.
 Soups can be real energy boosters

 - Make them drink lots of water during playtime.
 You can also add plain glucose in water, avoid using colourful packaged energy drinks

-Hope these tips can be useful, if you have any other ideas please do share.
+Hope these tips will be useful for your child, if you have any other ideas please do suggest us through your comments.

 Did you find this blog useful?
 Do share you thoughts with us in the comments section below; we'd love to hear from you.

 Aoa Abdullah ahmad my boy now 4 and half month. only feeding mother feed. when I start ceerials